Library accessibility guide

 Finding and borrowing books

-- The library offers a Request & Collect service for our holdings.
+- The library offers a Request & Collect service for our holdings (Screen reader friendly details here).
 Books are collected from the front of the library building.

 - Alternatively we can issue and leave books with the Porters for your collection if required (we may need advance notice for this).